g1patil/personal-site/content/jobs/Tripaneer/index.md

 - Automating the internal processes to better manage the internal work flows.
 - Improving the Ci/CD pipelines and managing the AWS infrastructure.
 - Started 'Document it' culture to cross train team on features.
+- Introduced standard best practices for the development/engineering.